 Why Do Hearing Aids Cost So Much?

-Manufacturers spend an enormous amount of time and money on the research and development of digital hearing aids before they are released to the public.
-The three main companies that we work with at Kaczmarski Hearing Services reportedly spent $20-30 million each on the research and development of their latest product.
 Developing new hearing aid technology is not just about electronics any more.
-Medical research is a new area of cost for manufacturers.
-It is necessary for scientists to gain a better understanding of the complexity of the cochlea and effects of hearing loss on the hearing organ in order to develop better products.
-Computer scientists and engineers must use the medical research to develop miniaturized computer chips and formulas that the hearing aids use when amplifying sound.
-They also must design software for the audiologist to use when programming and adjusting these computer chips within the hearing aid.
-It can take years of developing and redesigning to generate a new product.
-Manufacturers are continually striving to produce a product that amplifies sound more naturally, clearly, and comfortably, and is able to make speech more audible in the presence of background noise.
+Medical research is a new area of cost for manufacturers because it is necessary for scientists to gain a better understanding of the complexity of the cochlea and the effects of hearing loss on the hearing organ.
+Computer scientists and engineers must then use this medical research to develop miniaturized computer chips and formulas that the hearing aids use when amplifying sound.

 Audiologists, like consumers, are concerned about keeping the cost of hearing aids affordable.
 We would love it if more people could benefit from the technology because communication is one of the most important skills humans possess.
-It is important to make an educated decision concerning your hearing loss and hearing aids.
-Hearing aids can offer significant benefits to those with hearing loss, more so than ever before.
-When purchasing a hearing aid try not to be driven by the cost of a hearing aid.
-Remember the reason you are purchasing the hearing aid to begin with: to better communicate with your family and friends.
+We cannot stress enough how important it is to make an educated decision concerning your hearing loss and hearing aids while trying to not be driven purely by cost.